justinalsing/dlmmc/README.md

 **Running in parallel with MPI**

-It's often necessary to perform regression of a large number time-series (eg., over a grid of observations at different altirudes/latitudes/longitudes) and is advantageous to be able to run these in parallel.
-The python script `dlm_lat_alt_mpi_run.py` is a template for how to run the DLM code over a grid of time-series at different latitudes/altitudes in parallel using MPI, and save the results to a netCDF file.
+It's often necessary to perform regression of a large number time-series (eg., over a grid of observations at different altitudes/latitudes/longitudes) and is advantageous to be able to run these in parallel.
+The python script `dlm_lat_alt_mpi_run.py` is a template for how to run the DLM code over a grid of time-series at different latitudes/altitudes in parallel using MPI, and save the results to a single netCDF file.
 This script has the additional dependency [tqdm](https://tqdm.github.io) if you want it to work with a progress bar.
 Provided you have MPI working, you can run this script with the following command (using eg. 4 hyperthreaded processes, again make sure you run with python3):

 `mpirun --use-hwthread-cpus -np 4 python dlm_lat_alt_mpi_run.py`